 How Reverse Mortgages Work: Do You Agree With the Top 6 Reverse Mortgage Objections?

-At NewRetirement we understand that it is almost impossible to save enough cash for retirement.
+At NewRetirement we understand how hard it is to save enough cash for retirement.
 We hear awful stories of seniors suffering financially.

 However, many of you have paid off or paid down your mortgages and actually have substantial savings in your home equity.
-You are just not interested in using it even though this home equity might give you the financial breathing room you desperately need.
+If you are rich in home equity but cash poor, a reverse mortgage might give you the financial breathing room you need.

-While a reverse mortgage is not right all the time, sometimes the only thing holding us back from really looking at the product is a stronger understanding of how reverse mortgages work.
+While a reverse mortgage is not right for everyone, sometimes the only thing holding us back from really looking at the product is a stronger understanding of how reverse mortgages work.

-By addressing some of the top objections that we hear about Home Equity Conversion Mortgages (HECM) aka Reverse Mortgages, we hope to help our readers understand just how powerful these loans can be.
+By addressing some of the top objections that we hear about Home Equity Conversion Mortgages (HECM) (also known as reverse mortgages), we hope to help our readers understand just how useful these loans can be.
 We invite you to do yourself a favor and approach this with an open mind, as some of these answers may surprise you!
+Here are the biggest reverse mortgage objections.

-The amount of home equity you can access through a HECM generally starts at about 50% of your home’s value at the earliest age you are eligible for this type of product, age 62.
-As you get older, the percentage you qualify for increases.
+The amount of home equity you can access through a HECM generally starts at about 50% of your home’s value at the earliest age you are eligible for this type of product, which is age 62.
+As you get older, the percentage of the home’s value you qualify for increases.

-And, the limited loan amount is actually good news:
+In fact, the limited loan amount is actually good news for two reasons:

 Although a reverse mortgage is designed to help retirees age in place, having a smaller balance allows you to exit the home earlier if that is what you need.